boerni73/ed_spansh_helper/README.md

 - **Admin Rights:** Swapping the VR DLL files may require running this application as an Administrator.
 - **Game Updates:** Whenever Elite Dangerous updates via Steam/Frontier, you might need to re-run the VR Setup step.
-- **Large Journals:** Very large journal logs can cause a slight delay in detecting your initial starting location.
-- **Route Accuracy:** Deviation from the planned Spansh route might temporarily lower route-matching accuracy until you return to the path.

 ---